leslie-alldridge/yaml_config/README.md

 change config -> make pr with changes

-read all yaml files and return the correct user
+parse all yaml files and return the correct user